-AES encryption method (on the Wi-Fi / Security settings page).
-When other security settings are specified, controls of the Wi-Fi / WPS page are not available.
+AES encryption method (on the relevant band page of the Wi-Fi / Security settings section).
+When other security settings are specified for the band of the WLAN, controls of the Wi-Fi / WPS page of the relevant band are not available.

-Figure 104.
+Figure 113.
 The page for configuring the WPS function.

-To activate the WPS function, select the WPS Enable checkbox and click the Apply button.
+To activate the WPS function, select the WPS Enable checkbox on the Wi-Fi / WPS/ 2.4 GHz or Wi-Fi / WPS / 5 GHz page and click the Apply button.
 When the checkbox is selected, the Information and Connection sections are available on the page.

 Parameter Description Default PIN code The PIN code of the router.
 This parameter is used when connecting the router to a registrar to set the parameters of the WPS function.
-The state of the WPS function: WPS Status • Configured (all needed settings are specified; these settings will be used upon establishing the wireless connection) WF3 Status Unconfigured (after activating the WPS function, the SSID and the encryption key will be configured automatically, the network authentication type will be changed to WPA2-PSK).
+WPS Status The state of the WPS function: • Configured (all needed settings are specified; these settings will be used upon establishing the wireless connection) Unconfigured (after activating the WPS function, the SSID and the encryption key will be configured automatically, the network authentication type will be changed to WPA2-PSK).
 SSID The name of the router's WLAN.
 Network Authentication The network authentication type specified for the WLAN.
 Encryption The encryption type specified for the WLAN.
 Encryption key The encryption key specified for the WLAN.
 Refresh Click the button to refresh the data on the page.
 Reset to unconfigured Click the button to reset the parameters of the WPS function.
-A method of the WPS function.
+WPS Method A method of the WPS function.
 Select a value from the drop-down list.
-WPS Method PIN : Connecting the device via the PIN code.
+PIN : Connecting the device via the PIN code.
 PBC : Connecting the device via the push button (actual or virtual).
 PIN Code The PIN code of the WPS-enabled device that needs to be connected to the wireless network of the router.
 The field is displayed only when the PIN value is selected from the WPS Method drop-down list.
 Connect Click the button to connect the wireless device to the router's WLAN via the WPS function.